 I buy Fromm Adult Gold dry kibble for my two dogs.
 Fromm does not sell directly to consumers, and they only sell to small stores that meet their strict storage guidelines.
 See more about their policy here.
 I have been giving my dogs Fromm Adult Gold Kibble for 3 years and I have never had a problem with freshness.
 And my dogs have never had a problem eating it!
 See more about this in my post Is It OK to Feed Your New Rescue Dog Dry Kibble?

-In conclusion, just because it is dry, does not mean that kibble will not spoil.
+Just because it is dry, does not mean that kibble will not spoil.
 It needs to be used within 3-6 weeks after opening the bag.
 I suggest erring on the side of caution and try to use it within 3 weeks max.

 Keep watch for signs of rancidity, mold, or too much moisture build-up.
 Store the food in the bag in a cool dry environment and reseal it with a food clip.